-The <PREV NEXT> buttons allows you to scroll between the location numbers in order to select a location that you entered previously or advance to the next blank entry window.
+The <PREV or NEXT> buttons allow you to scroll between the location numbers in order to select a location that you entered previously or advance to the next blank entry window.

 - Select +- button to modify the data for the chosen location number.
 You will be given the choice to save it or not. - Select ENT button to use the selected location in your session.